oliiviak/Data_Science_Capstone_Project/02_Model/README.md

 This section contains the functions file and the notebook that outlines the basic linear strucutre of the multivariate LSTM model.
-The final dataset is also included. <br />
+The final dataset has also included.

 (Note: the final dataset presented here is different from the one created in '04_load_data_unemployment' in that it includes two dummy variables (for the financial crisis and H1N1 years) and the price of gold in USD.)

 ----------------------------------------------------------------------------------------------------------------------------